zerob13/fe-good-stuff/README.md

 - [Front-end-Developer-Interview-Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions) A list of helpful front-end related questions you can use to interview potential candidates, test yourself or completely ignore.
 - [Three JavaScript Quirks That Java/C Developers Should Know](http://www.sitepoint.com/three-javascript-quirks-java-c-developers-should-know/)
 - [Better Asynchronous JavaScript](http://eng.localytics.com/better-asynchronous-javascript/)
+- [Performance Bookmarklet](https://github.com/micmro/performance-bookmarklet) Performance-Bookmarklet helps to analyze the current page through the Resource Timing API, Navigation Timing API and User-Timing - requests by type, domain, load times, marks and more.
+Sort of a light live WebPageTest.